elysekonan/summer22/Week 1/README.md

-# summer22
+# My personal zoo website
-This is where my summer ITSE-2402 work goes
+This is my personal zoo website.
+You can visit animals and learn their particularities.